Relayium

 Is there a file size limit?

-Realtime transfers handle up to 1,000 files per batch with no server-side size cap — Chrome and Edge stream straight to disk for tens of gigabytes, while Firefox and Safari buffer in memory, so keep those under roughly 200 MB.
+Realtime transfers handle up to 1,000 files per batch with no server-side size cap — Chrome and Edge stream straight to disk for tens of gigabytes.
+When no streaming path applies and the browser has to buffer in memory, Relayium warns above roughly 256 MB; that figure is a deliberately conservative estimate, not a hard limit.
 Stored links count against a quota tied to the sender's account.

 Is Relayium free to use instead of a Dropbox plan?

 Yes.
-Relayium is free and open source under the MIT license, with the full protocol and code at github.com/relayium/relayium — there's no paid tier gating bigger or faster transfers.
+Relayium is free and open source under the AGPL-3.0 license, with the full protocol and code at github.com/relayium/relayium — there's no paid tier gating bigger or faster transfers.

-Send the file directly, without putting it in anyone's account — no size cap, no install, and no account needed on the same network.
+Send the file in realtime without putting it in anyone's account — no install, and no account needed on the same LAN.

 Try Relayium now